Directors Loan Account and Liquidation

-- In credit – therefore, the Company then owes you money.
+- In credit – therefore, the company then owes you money.

-Use form CT600A when you prepare your Company Tax Return to show the amount you owe the Company at the end of your companies’ financial year-end.
+Use the corporation tax, company tax return CT600 2015 version 3 when you prepare your Company Tax Return to show the amount you, therefore, owe the company at the end of your company’s financial year-end.

 Reclaim Corporation Tax

-Your company may reclaim the Corporation Tax paid on a director’s loan that’s repaid, written off or released.
+Your company may reclaim the Corporation Tax paid on a director’s loan repaid, written off or released.
 You cannot reclaim any interest paid on the Corporation Tax.

-Corporation tax charge – S455
+Corporation tax charge – S455.

-If the loan repaid to the Company within nine months of the year-end, relief though, then due immediately, and the S455 tax does not apply. (disclosure in the Company’s annual tax return required).
+Repayment of the loan within nine months of the year-end allows relief immediately, and the S455 tax does not apply. (disclosure in the company’s annual tax return required).

-Directors Loan Account. – Beneficial Loan Benefit in Kind
+Beneficial Loan Benefit in Kind

-Usually few exceptions exist for a taxable benefit applied to a beneficial loan.
-They thought maybe the;
+Usually, few exceptions exist for a taxable benefit applied to a beneficial loan.
+They thought maybe the:

-- The company charged the Director interest;
+- The company charged the Director’s interest;

-- a loan considered ‘small’.
+- a loan considered small.

 If You Lend The Company Money?

-Any Interest you, therefore, choose to charge your Company for money lent counts as:
+Any interest you, therefore, choose to charge your company for money lent counts as:

 - A tax allowable business expense;

-- personal income for you.
+- Personal income for you.

-- Account for tax on interest via a CT61 and pay the income tax every quarter to the HMRC.
+- Account for tax on interest via a CT61, and pay the income tax every quarter to the HMRC.